-None of this will be a problem if you don’t intend to use the card overseas, but it’s something you need to be aware of (and most cards do charge a foreign transaction fee of up to 3%).
+None of this will be a problem if you don’t intend to use the card overseas or online, but it’s something you need to be aware of (and most cards do charge a foreign transaction fee of up to 3%).

 Reasonable annual fee